How to ensure your mental wellbeing policy genuinely works for your employees

 But why don’t employees feel comfortable discussing their mental wellbeing in the workplace?
 The answer lies in fears around how they, and their ability to do their job, will be perceived by their employer.
 Over a third of employees feel that people will think they can’t do their job, another third feel there’s a stigma around talking about how you feel, and just under a third are worried people will treat them differently whilst just under a fifth are concerned they’ll lose their job.
 It’s clear that employees may be putting up with conditions that are less than favourable to their mental wellbeing in order to uphold their perception in the workplace.

 From a compassionate perspective, we would urge employers to support their employees, whose silence isn’t necessarily indicative of good wellbeing.
-Equally, from a business perspective, the loss of key talent, the cost of recruitment and the time required to bring a new member of the team up to scratch all tell us that investing in your workforce’s mental wellbeing can only be a shrewd decision – and one that’ll become more keenly felt as businesses replan and start to recruit in response to COVID-19.
+Equally, from a business perspective, the loss of key talent, the cost of recruitment and the time required to bring a new member of the team up to scratch all tell us that investing in your workforce’s mental wellbeing can only be a shrewd decision.
 It’s worth noting that of those businesses who revealed that they had lost team members on account of poor support for their mental wellbeing, 25% told us that the person who resigned was extremely valuable to the organisation.

 A mental wellbeing strategy that works